singhgaurav1302/singhgaurav1302.github.io/_posts/cpp/2023-09-13-copy-semantics.md

 Canonical signature of copy constructor is `DynamicArray(const DynamicArray& o)`.

-If it will recieve the argument by pass by value, then when copy constrcutor is invoked it will need a copy of the argument which will in turn invoke the copy constructor, which would again call the copy constructor and this will continue recursively until stack is full.
+If it will receive the argument by pass by value, then when copy constructor is invoked it will need a copy of the argument which will in turn invoke the copy constructor, which would again call the copy constructor and this will continue recursively until stack is full.